 CMS Commander is perhaps the most comprehensive tool on the market that allows you to manage multiple WordPress sites.
 It also offers great value for money with convenient pricing packages and annual discounts.
 The list of unique to CMS Commander features include: backlink monitoring, automated content, management medals, site grouping, mass comment moderation, and advanced WordPress settings

 CMS Commander’s dashboard resembles a WordPress dashboard, so you’ll spend minimal time adjusting to it.
 The plugin easily links to the dashboard and the set up is very easy.

 Affordable, with a comprehensive list of features, iControlWP is a great tool for managing multiple WordPress sites.
 The developers use their custom WorpDrive software to create a tool that provides full control over multiple WordPress sites.
 Regular features like bulk updates and comment management are present along with multiple security options and database optimization.

 The cost of iControlWP is to die for and is $0.95 per website per month.

 Of all the tools mentioned above, CMS Commander is the easiest to use.
 It also offers more features than any of the other tools and is pretty cheap, though every single tool on the list is very affordable.
 The only areas where CMS Commander is outperformed by the competitors are the look and feel and support service.
 CMS Commander is supported by one developer so don’t expect an instant response to your support ticket.

 Another tool that stands out is ManageWP.
 It offers great support service, saves tons of time, and is intuitive and easy to set up, while also offering a great value for money.
 At the end of the day, the decision is yours.
-We recommend trying several tools before you make a final decision while also taking into account your budget and technical capabilities.
+Our Nashville web design agency recommends trying several tools before you make a final decision while also taking into account your budget and technical capabilities.